 An avid cheerleader for contemporary music, Kyle is the co-founder of Echo Chamber, a New York-based ensemble exclusively focused on music written for its unique instrumentation.
-Partnering with multimedia artists as well as composers, the group presents new work by some of the leading voices of our time.
+Partnering with multimedia artists as well as composers, the group presents and champions new work by some of the leading voices of our time.

 Current projects include a new voice and ensemble piece for Sasha Zamler-Carhart, exploring texts of Muriel Rukeyser, Jack Spicer, and Cavafy; Creases, a harp and playback piece written for regular collaborator Hope Wilk; and the PSALMS project with composer-vocalist Derek Piotr.

 In addition to writing, Kyle is a music editor at Boosey & Hawkes.
 He studied at New York University, where he received his bachelor’s and master’s degrees working primarily with Michael Gordon and Robert Honstein.
 He was a 2016 composition fellow at the Bang on a Can Summer Institute.
 He lives in Manhattan.